COVID-19 (Coronavirus) and IBD: Resources for Healthcare Professionals

 - World Health Organization (WHO)

-- Crohn’s & Colitis Foundation: What IBD Patients Should Know about 2019 Novel Coronavirus
+- Crohn’s & Colitis Foundation - COVID-19 (Coronavirus): What IBD Patients Should Know

 This information was developed by members of the National Scientific Advisory Committee.